Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Mock Observables

 We show in \cref{fig:Spec,fig:spec} the spectral energy distributions of the four simulation datasets in bins of stellar mass, for central and satellite galaxies.
 In \citetalias{Chittenden} we relate the smaller variance of the predicted SEDs to the lack of variability in star formation histories, and unconstrained implicit features such as merger-driven starbursts and quenching timescales, which are more common to central galaxies.

 The mean amplitudes of TNG-Dark spectra are subtly smaller for low and intermediate mass central galaxies, and larger for satellites.
 The satellite discrepancy can be attributed to higher peaks in star formation histories at such masses.
-While this affects both networks, the effect is particularly prominent for satellites, which in addition to the abscence of stellar feedback driven mass loss \citep{Sorini}, may be likened to the lack of environmental harrassment serving to strip the satellite halo following infall \citep{Engler}, as discussed in \cref{sec:sfh}.
 For central galaxies, the cause of this offset is not clear, but given differences in star formation histories and mass-weighted ages, the offset may owe to the underpredicted star formation histories seen in Uchuu predictions.
+While this appears in both networks, the effect is particularly prominent for satellites, which in addition to the abscence of stellar feedback driven mass loss \citep{Sorini}, may be likened to the lack of environmental harrassment serving to strip the satellite halo following infall \citep{Engler}, as discussed in \cref{sec:sfh}.

 The stochastic modification systematically increases these galaxy luminosities as it does with stellar masses, therefore it improves the spectral amplitudes for central galaxies, and not satellites, which additionally exhibit greater variance than the target data when compared with central galaxies.
-While central galaxies tend to quench as a result of mergers and AGN growth, satellite quenching can be driven by the environment imposed by its host galaxy, and can act on short and on long timescales, depending on infall trajectory, satellite-host mass ratio and redshift \citep{Baxter,Mao}; potentially explaining this inconsistency between the spectral modifications of central and satellite galaxies as a matter of the physical processes which act in the effective frequency range of the stochastic modification.
+This inconsistency between the spectral modifications of central and satellite galaxies may be explained by the physical processes which act in the effective frequency range of the stochastic modification.
+While central galaxies tend to quench as a result of mergers and AGN growth, satellite quenching can be driven by the environment imposed by its host galaxy, and can act on short and on long timescales, depending on infall trajectory, satellite-host mass ratio and redshift \citep{Baxter,Mao}.

 In Uchuu, the spectra are generally lower in amplitude than TNG-Dark spectra, resulting from weaker star formation histories.
 One exception is low mass central galaxies, which may be a result of poorly predicted metallicity.
 In high mass bins, however, the variance in Uchuu spectra is larger than that of any \ac{illtng} data, corresponding to larger variance in mass accretion histories.
 The large spread of Uchuu overdensities in high mass bins will additionally have misled the network, either by enhancing star formation by associating densities with merger rates, or conversely, suppressing it by association with quenching.
 In fact, the Spearman coefficient between zero-redshift overdensity and each band magnitude is on average -0.43 for galaxies above $10^{11.5} M_\odot$, compared with -0.09 overall.
 The stochastic amendment may reshape these large Uchuu galaxy spectra to more closely resemble that of \ac{illtng} galaxies, but of course cannot reduce the variance as needed, only reducing this average Spearman coefficient to -0.38.